The Epic Six Pack Of Peaks Challenge Hiking Series

 2. Renew your hiking motivation

 Discovering the social hiker website and all the challenges renewed my hiking motivation.
-So if you’re getting bored of always hiking the same trails, give the challenge a try.
+So if you’re bored of always hiking the same trails, try the challenge.
 There’s nothing to lose but sweat!
 And you may feel better, more accomplished, empowered, confident, and ready to tackle any other challenges, off and on trails.

 3. Get a decent workout and spend time outdoors